awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 - float64
 - error

 At most one non-error type and one error can be returned.
 If no error is returned or the error value is nil the value of the other type will be returned to the chaincode interaction request.
 If nothing is returned then a blank string is returned.
 An array or slice of the non-error types may also be returned.
 These will be converted to a JSON format.
+Again aliases for the above can be used.

 #### Create
 The first function we will write will be a create function for the asset.
 The function will take in an ID for the asset and initialise it in the world state: